 The internet is filled with stories of success and failure associated with several reported Aiptasia predators, with everything from invertebrates like Peppermint shrimp, to saltwater fish like the Copperband butterfly and filefish being proclaimed as the solution for an Aiptasia anemone infestation.

 However, the recommended saltwater fish are commonly not reef safe and will browse on various types of soft and stony corals, zoanthids, sea mats, and polyps.

 Many of the animals listed naturally feed on various types of both sessile and motile invertebrates, such as desirable sea anemones, feather dusters and other tube worms, clams, sea urchins, and crustaceans.

 So basically it’s trading one pest for another.

 What’s most important to note about these ‘natural predators’ is that none of them feed on Aiptasia as a primary food source.
-They all ‘may’ browse on Aiptasia if other sources of nutrition are unavailable, but given an ample alternative, few will resort to consuming the anemone in any great quantity.
+They all ‘may’ browse on Aiptasia if other sources of nutrition are unavailable, but given an ample alternative, few will resort to consuming the Aiptasia anemone as their main food source.